mikf/gallery-dl/docs/configuration.rst

                     "http://10.20.1.128": "http://10.10.1.10:5323"
                 }

-            Note that all proxy URLs should include a scheme, otherwise ``http://`` is assumed.
+            Note: All proxy URLs should include a scheme, otherwise ``http://`` is assumed.
 =========== =====